-When reference is made to distance from the school, it must be the parent/guardian address where the chid permanently resides at the time of application.
+When reference is made to distance from the school, it must be the parent/quardian address where the chid permanently resides at the <me of application.
 No other address will be considered.
 In the event of this category being oversubscribed, priority will be given on the basis of least distance between the child's home and the school.
-All distances will be calculated using the London Borough of Enfield admission, computer system using ADDRESS-POINT.
+All distances will be calculated using the London Borough of Enfield admission computer system using ADDRESS-POINT®.
 This provides a national grid co-ordinate and a unique reference for each postal address in Great Britain.
 The grid reference is provided to a resolution of 0.1 metre (10 centimetres).
-The accuracy of each ADDRESS-POINT is such that each point will fall within the addressed building.
+The accuracy of each ADDRESS-POINT® is such that each point will fall within the addressed building.

 In the case of multi-occupancy buildings such as flats, where there may only be one address point, priority will be given to the applicant whose door number is the lowest numerically or alphabetically.
-Where two or more children live exactly the same distance from the school, a decision will be made using random allocation.
+Where two or more children live exactly the same distance from the school, admission will be determined by the drawing of lots.